The Control Complexity of $r$-Approval: from the Single-Peaked Case to the General Case: PRELIMINARIES

-An election is {\it{$k$-peaked}} if there is an ordering $\mathcal{L}$ of $\mathcal{C}$ such that every vote in the election is $k$-peaked with respect to $\mathcal{L}$.
-Then $\mathcal{L}$ is called a {\it $k$-harmonious ordering}.
-Thus, 1-peaked elections are exactly the single-peaked elections and $\lceil |\mathcal{C}|/2\rceil$-peaked elections become the general case.
+An election is {\it{{\kpeak}-peaked}} if there is an order $\mathcal{L}$ of $\mathcal{C}$ such that every vote in the election is {\kpeak}-peaked with respect to $\mathcal{L}$.
+Here $\mathcal{L}$ is called a {\it {\kpeak}-harmonious order} of the election.
+Thus, 1-peaked elections are exactly single-peaked elections.
+Moreover, every election of $m$ candidates is an $\lceil m/2\rceil$-peaked election.

 {\bf{Problem definitions.}} The problems studied in this paper are defined as follows.
-Hereby, $p$ denotes the distinguished candidate.
+Throughout this paper, let $p$ denote the distinguished candidate.